Hiring Graduate Students 2025-26

 From: Elizabeth Mayer-Davis, Dean

 This memo contains information about hiring graduate students, including guidelines, helpful reminders, and suggested effective dates.
-Graduate students may be hired for a semester, academic year, calendar year, or other periods as needed.
-Each campus unit may establish varying effective dates to meet their business needs.
+Graduate students may be hired for a semester, academic year, calendar year, or other periods, as needed.
+Each campus unit may establish varying effective dates to meet its business needs.

-Starting January 2024, a change was made to prorate partial month salary based on the workday methodology instead of the calendar day methodology.
+In January 2024, a change was made to prorate partial month salaries based on the workday methodology instead of the calendar day methodology.
 This change means that for any partial month payments, the payroll will be based on the number of weekdays (Monday through Friday) during the partial month.
 Holidays and other leave types are not considered different than a worked day.
-For employees working the full month there is no change.
-The graduate student stipend calculator has been updated to reflect this change.
+The graduate student stipend calculator tool can be used to determine the monthly flat rate amount to enter on the ePAR form and has been updated to reflect this change.
+There is no change for employees working the full month.

-The stipend calculator tool can assist users in determining the monthly flat rate amount to enter on the ePAR form.
-Use the dates suggested at the end of this memo and the calculator stipend tool to determine the correct amount of pay and to ensure the minimum stipend is met for students who receive tuition and fee awards for purpose of GradStar award entries.
+For students who receive tuition and fee awards through GradStar, please use the dates suggested at the end of this memo and the calculator stipend tool to determine the correct amount of pay and to ensure the minimum stipend is met.

 Hiring Actions